THE-TEAM-com-tn/kadhem-repo/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Branch Goals

+Attempting to add a quiz mechanism to the Trainings Enrollment section

+- Quiz part functions correctly
+- Quiz part functions correctly

+### Ready to be dunamic in Firestore databasing